 Call me a grammar nerd, but one of my favorite topics to teach is coordinating conjunctions.
 When students master the use of coordinating conjunctions, I see such a shift in their writing.
-They can connect ideas more coherently, and vary their sentences, which helps their overall writing flow.
-You get major “learning-bang” for your “instructional-buck” when you explicitly and thoroughly teaching students how to use coordinating conjunctions.
+They can connect ideas more coherently and vary their sentences, which helps their overall writing flow.
+You get major “learning-bang” for your “instructional-buck” when you explicitly and thoroughly teach students to use coordinating conjunctions.
 Here are a few tips, tricks, and resources to get you started today!

 1. Teach Their Functions